Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds

 Similarly, expanding $\mathcal N_\phi(A,\phi)-\mathcal N_\phi(\tilde A,\tilde\phi)$ using \eqref{eq:phi-as-kg} yields

-where in the last step we used $(a,u),(\tilde a,\tilde u)\in B_\rho$.
-Applying the linear final-state estimate \eqref{eq:linear-final-state-X} to the difference of the iterates (which solves the same linear equations with sources $(\Delta J,\Delta\mathcal N)$ and zero forward data) and using \eqref{eq:deltaJ-L1}--\eqref{eq:deltaN-L1}, we obtain
+where in the last step we used $(a,u),(\tilde a,\tilde u)\in B_\rho$ and the Moser difference estimate for the potential remainder.
+Applying the linear final-state estimate \eqref{eq:linear-final-state-X} to the difference of the iterates (which solves the same linear equations with sources $(\Delta J,\Delta\mathcal N)$ and zero forward data) and using \eqref{eq:deltaJ-L1}-\eqref{eq:deltaN-L1}, we obtain